7-Day Marvelous Mid-Coast Maine: August 25-31, 2027 - $3,795

 DAY 1 - Arrive Bangor, Maine - Welcome Dinner

 Today board your flight to Bangor to begin your exploration of the charming Mid-Coast of Maine.
 Upon arrival, meet your Travel Host, see the famous novelist Stephen King’s home and the world’s tallest Paul Bunyan statue.
-Then transfer to your charming B&B in Camden, nicknamed “Jewel of the Maine Coast” along Penobscot Bay.
-Camden will be your homebase for the next 6 nights.
+Then transfer to your seaside' ‘homebase’ in Rockland, ME, a former ship-building town that today is known as the “Lobster Capital of America.”
 Tonight, enjoy a Welcome Dinner at a local restaurant with your travel companions.
 Meal: (D)

 DAY 3 - Penobscot Narrows Bridge/Fort Knox - Camden Lobstering Cruise